sdruskat/de-rse-ots-2017/slides.md

 <img src="./img/barista.png" style="border:0; background-color:transparent; width: auto; height: 400px;">

 Note:
-The variety of these examples shows that RSE is not a formalised title, but rather a set of skills, refined by an intimate understanding of research objects and processes.
+The variety of these examples shows that **RSE is not a formalised title**, but rather a set of skills, refined by an intimate understanding of research objects and processes.

-RSEs are, in short, people who work in science and care about software.
+RSEs are, in short, **people who work in science and care about software.**

 Laurence Billingham has likened us to baristas, who respectfully process raw materials (research data) with high quality products.
 We could also be described as farmers carefully producing the raw materials; or as companies building high-end processing plants with engineer-grade precision; or as workshops crafting the optimal espresso machine.